pjazdzyk/unitility/readme.md

 ## Examples & user guide

+PhysicalQuantity is a composite of a unit and a value.

 **Creating quantities:**<br>
-Below is a simple example how to work with units and convert property from one unit to another or to convert as doubles for further calculations:
+Below is a simple example of how to work with units and convert property from one unit to another or to convert as doubles for further calculations:

 ```java